learnable-content/contributor-documentation/Course Helpers & TA's/Hanout-images.md

 4. Next Open the document SP Premium Handouts_new.sketch file

-5. Once you have the file open
+5. Once you have the file open look at the left of the screen